forcedotcom/cli/releasenotes/sf/README.md

     * `deploy metadata cancel`: Cancel a deploy operation.
     * `deploy metadata report`: Check the status of a deploy operation.

     The `validate` and `quick` commands work together.
 They're useful if the deployment to your production org takes several hours and you don’t want to risk a failed deploy.
-You validate a deployment to verify whether it will succeed without actually deploying the metadata to your org.
+You first validate a deployment to verify whether it will succeed, without actually deploying the metadata to your org.
 The command returns a job ID, which you then pass to the `quick` command to _actually_ deploy the metadata.
 The quick deploy takes less time because it skips running Apex tests, which ran as part of the validation.
 Let's look at some examples.

     Validate the deployment to the org with alias `my-prod-org` of all source files in the `force-app` directory: